Making sure your organisation is prepared and trained to handle medical emergencies, with a focus on proactive prevention.

 - Medical Risk Assessment

-AFRICA SAFE-T has been providing Wilderness/Remote first aid training to organisations and individuals in remote areas for more than 7 years.
+We have been providing wilderness/remote first aid training to organisations and individuals in remote areas since 2012.
 Our training programme is continuously revised and improved on to keep inline with international best practice standards.
 We facilitate the learning of technical knowledge and skill, but also incorporate adaptability and stress tolerance, which are essential when responding to an incident with confidence and competency.

 Our courses are interactive with an emphasis on real understanding and implementation rather than memorisation.